innagta/DataBaseApplicationUsingJava/README.md

 # DataBaseApplicationUsingJava
-Decelop a small database application in Java and perform a simple query.
+Develop a small database application in Java and perform a simple query.
 Databases School Project